elngovind/terraform/day-02/README.md

 ---

 **Ready to master advanced Terraform?
-Start with [Lecture Notes](01-lecture-notes.md)!**
+Start with [Lecture Notes](01-lecture-notes.md), then choose your learning path!**

-*This day transforms you from a Terraform beginner to someone who can build sophisticated, production-ready infrastructure as code.*
+*Day 2 transforms you from a Terraform beginner to someone who can build sophisticated, production-ready infrastructure as code.*